 Chaos Mesh provides the BlockChaos experiment type.
-You can use this experiment type to simulate a block device latency scenario.
+You can use this experiment type to simulate a block device latency or freeze scenario.
 This document describes how to install the dependencies of a BlockChaos experiment, and create a BlockChaos.

 BlockChaos is in an early stage.
 The installation and configuration experience of it will continue to improve.
 If you find any issues, please open an issue in chaos-mesh/chaos-mesh to report.